Zen: Mindfulness of breathing

-During sitting meditation (坐禅, Ch. zuòchán, Jp. zazen, Ko. jwaseon), practitioners usually assume a position such as the lotus position, half-lotus, Burmese, or seiza, often using the dhyāna mudrā.
+During sitting meditation (坐禅, Ch. zuòChan, Jp. zazen, Ko. jwaseon), practitioners usually assume a sitting position such as the lotus position, half-lotus, Burmese, or seiza.
+Their hands are often placed in a specific gesture or mudrā.
 Often, a square or round cushion placed on a padded mat is used to sit on; in some other cases, a chair may be used.

 To regulate the mind, Zen students are often directed towards counting breaths.
 Either both exhalations and inhalations are counted, or one of them only.
 The count can be up to ten, and then this process is repeated until the mind is calmed.
 Zen teachers like Omori Sogen teach a series of long and deep exhalations and inhalations as a way to prepare for regular breath meditation.
-Attention is usually placed on the energy center (dantian) below the navel.
+Attention is often placed on the energy center (dantian) below the navel.
 Zen teachers often promote diaphragmatic breathing, stating that the breath must come from the lower abdomen (known as hara or tanden in Japanese), and that this part of the body should expand forward slightly as one breathes.
 Over time the breathing should become smoother, deeper and slower.
 When the counting becomes an encumbrance, the practice of simply following the natural rhythm of breathing with concentrated attention is recommended.
+While some teachers such as Dainin Katagiri Roshi taught watching the breath, and Shunryū Suzuki taught counting the breath, others such as Kōshō Uchiyama and Shohaku Okumura taught neither counting nor watching the breath.

-Silent Illumination and shikantaza
+Silent illumination and Shikantaza

-A common form of sitting meditation is called "Silent illumination" (Ch. mòzhào, Jp. mokushō).
-This practice was traditionally promoted by the Caodong school of Chinese Chan and is associated with Hongzhi Zhengjue (1091—1157) who wrote various works on the practice.
+A common form of sitting meditation is called "Silent illumination" (Ch. mòzhào 默照, Jp. mokushō).
+This practice was traditionally promoted by the Caodong school of Chinese Chan and is associated with Hongzhi Zhengjue (1091–1157) who wrote various works on the practice.
 This method derives from the Indian Buddhist practice of the union (Skt. yuganaddha) of śamatha and vipaśyanā.

-In Hongzhi's practice of "nondual objectless meditation" the mediator strives to be aware of the totality of phenomena instead of focusing on a single object, without any interference, conceptualizing, grasping, goal seeking, or subject-object duality.

-This practice is also popular in the major schools of Japanese Zen, but especially Sōtō, where it is more widely known as Shikantaza (Ch. zhǐguǎn dǎzuò, "Just sitting").
-Considerable textual, philosophical, and phenomenological justification of the practice can be found throughout the work of the Japanese Sōtō Zen thinker Dōgen, especially in his Shōbōgenzō, for example in the "Principles of Zazen" and the "Universally Recommended Instructions for Zazen".
-While the Japanese and the Chinese forms are similar, they are distinct approaches.